davebirr/CIPP-MCP/CIPP_MCP_Integration_Project.md

 All API calls are made by the MCP server, not directly by the AI agent or host.

 ### Why This Matters for Security
-Your security model—restricting API access to only the MCP server—is aligned with best practices.
-Here's why:

 MCP servers act as controlled gateways: They expose only the tools, data, and prompts we explicitly configure.
 Access to CIPP-API will be externally controlled by Azure, the same way it is the SWA
-OAuth 2.1 and gateway policies can be applied at the MCP server level to enforce authentication, authorization, and auditing 4.
+OAuth 2.1 and gateway policies can be applied at the MCP server level to enforce authentication, authorization, and auditing.

 ### Security Considerations
 We cannot allow the MCP server to proxy requests from a third-party API